ICOnator/ICOnator-backend/README.md

 # ICOnator

-ICOnator has the aim to make the tokenization of assets a popular and easy process.
+ICOnator has the aim to make the tokenization of assets a popular and an easy process.

 ## Description